Hiwonder-docs/Jetson-Nano-Development-Board/source/index.rst

 ..
-Test documentation master file, created by sphinx-quickstart on Thu Jul 25 14:39:47 2024.
+Jetson Nano Development Board documentation master file, created by sphinx-quickstart on Thu Jul 25 14:39:47 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ===========
-Test
+Jetson Nano Development Board
 ===========

 .. toctree::
    :maxdepth: 2
-   :caption: Test
+   :caption: Jetson Nano Development Board

    docs/1_Jetson_Nano_Basic_Lesson.md
    docs/2_Hardware_Control_Lesson_Python.md